koles/gooddata-agent/README.md

     java -jar target/gdc-agent-0.8.jar --jdbc-username=admin --jdbc-password=e6bweH5lx67ygM45 my.properties

-*Triggering server side ETL:*
+*Triggering a server side ETL:*

 The agent can optionally run a server side ETL process.
-It will automatically send information about the uploaded file in the ETL
+It will automatically send the information about the uploaded file in the ETL
 parameters: `gdc_agent_zip`/ `gdc_agent_manifest` and
 `gdc_agent_zip_url_nocreds`/`gdc_agent_manifest_url_nocreds`.